apache/logging-log4cxx/src/site/markdown/usage.md

 remain in shipped code without incurring a heavy performance cost.

 \example auto-configured.cpp
-This is an example of logging in static initialization code.
+This is an example of logging in static initialization code and using the current module name to select the Log4cxx configuration file.

-\example UserLib/logmanager.cpp
+\example com/foo/config3.cpp
 This file is an example of how to use the current module name to select the Log4cxx configuration file.

 \example format-string.cpp